Protection of sources

 Julian Assange

-The prosecution of Julian Assange by the United States government and efforts to extradite him have been opposed by the NUJ.
-The Wikileaks founder is accused of protecting a source and is facing several charges including many under the Espionage Act, for leaking classified information over a decade ago.
-In April 2022, Home Secretary Priti Patel received an extradition order by Westminster Magistrates' Court and must make a decision on whether to approve the extradition.
+The prosecution of Julian Assange by the United States government and efforts to extradite him were strongly opposed by the NUJ.
+The Wikileaks founder was accused of protecting a source and faced several charges including many under the Espionage Act, for leaking classified information over a decade ago.

-The pursuit of charges against Assange present a threat to freedom of expression, and could have wide-ranging detrimental impacts for journalists and the environments in which they operate.
-Journalists in receipt of classified information may choose not to pursue and publish information, in fear of being prosecuted in the same way as Assange.
+The pursuit of charges against Assange presented a threat to freedom of expression with wide-ranging detrimental impacts for journalists and the environments in which they operate.
+In June 2024, the union welcomed news of Assange's release, following confirmation of a plea deal reached with US authorities.

 Investigatory Powers Act 2016 (Snoopers' charter)